 Samuel Lyle Adair, who made his mark in Kansas Territory as a Congregational missionary and abolitionist, was born on April 22, 1811, in Ross County, Ohio.
-His early education was in the local country schools and at age seventeen he apprenticed to a local blacksmith and wagon maker.
-After deciding to enter the ministry, Adair attended the Western Reserve College for a short time and then entered Oberlin College, Oberlin, Ohio, an institution whose well-know positions on slavery and human rights more closely resembled those of Adair.
-He graduated from the college in 1838 and the theological seminary in 1841, and during the latter year, Adair was married to Florella Brown also an Oberlin graduate and a half sister of John Brown, from Hudson, Ohio.
-For the next thirteen years the Adairs served a series of Congregational churches in Ohio and Michigan.
+His early education was in the local country schools and at age 17 he apprenticed to a local blacksmith and wagon maker.
+After deciding to enter the ministry, Adair attended the Western Reserve College in Ohio for a short time and then entered Oberlin College in Ohio, an institution whose well-known positions on slavery and human rights more closely resembled those of Adair.
+He graduated in 1838 and the theological seminary in 1841, and during the latter year, Adair was married to Florella Brown also an Oberlin graduate and a half sister of John Brown, from Hudson, Ohio.
+For the next 13 years the Adairs served a series of Congregational churches in Ohio and Michigan.
 Then, in 1854, under the auspices of the American Missionary Association, they traveled to Kansas with the second New England Emigrant Aid Company party and organized the Osawatomie Congregational Church.
 They also took a claim and built a log home a few miles northwest of Osawatomie in 1855.

 Strong free-state supporters whose house reportedly sheltered many a fugitive slave during its first decade, the Adairs settled in Kansas Territory shortly before the Brown family started moving west.
 The Adair cabin served as a frequent refuge for John Brown after his arrival in the territory in the fall of 1855, and Samuel Adair provided considerable spiritual and material assistance to Brown and his cause, as well as the free state movement generally.
 He received and distributed financial aid from friends in the East who, like the Reverend Joseph Gordon, were “deeply interested in the cause of fredom [sic] in Kansas, & not only in the cause in Kansas; but sympathize with oppressed, downtrodden & suffering humanity every where. . . .
 Permit me now,” wrote Adair on February 19, 1857,